-The two systems are complimentary.
+The two systems are complementary.

-The survey ship fleet has often been used in the MCM Support capacity providing logistic support, personnel facilities, planning and command spaces but SIMSS could combine these roles with that of MCM vessel.
+The survey ship fleet has often been used in the MCM Support capacity providing logistic support, personnel facilities, planning and command spaces but SIMSS could combine these roles with that of the MCM vessel.

 Diver support systems might include storage, recompression chambers and gas storage.